koupleless/koupleless/koupleless-runtime/koupleless-base-loader/koupleless-spring-loader-tool/README.md

 # How to maintain

-If the code of sofa-serverless-spring-loader changed, you need to manually mvn package first, and then copy the `koupleless-spring-loader/target/koupleless-spring-loader-xxx.jar` to `koupleless-spring-loader-tool/src/main/resources/META-INF/loader`
+If the code of koupleless-spring-loader changed, you need to manually mvn package first, and then copy the `koupleless-spring-loader/target/koupleless-spring-loader-xxx.jar` to `koupleless-spring-loader-tool/src/main/resources/META-INF/loader`